- Tom Perkins

 Of course, none of this works if what Taylor and Pearson roll out of the kitchen is no good.
 But the ribs, which are some of the biggest in town, are stained red from hours of treatment on the smokers, and the meat is tender and slips from the bone.
 The barbecue sauce is deeply flavorful and garlicky, while the big smoked chicken wings are a nice change in a town that tends to bread and deep fry its birds.

-Still, though Sterling's is a positive story, it doesn't always have a totally neat, clean, and happy ending.
+Still, though Sterling's is a positive story, it doesn't always have a totally neat, clean ending.

 "I was out of his life for 18 years, so it's a process.
 We're not on the best terms, we're not on the worst terms.
 That's my son, and I'm his father, so we're working to bridge that gap," Pearson says.
 "I'm trying my best to show him something different.
 The sacrifice is for me to walk away from the street life and try something totally different.
 So far so good."